Ranked SaaS replacement guide

 Digital and email marketing platform for small business

 Constant Contact is the simplest option on this list.
 If ActiveCampaign's power was wasted on your team because you only sent monthly newsletters and event invitations, Constant Contact covers that at a lower price with less friction.
-It has the highest deliverability rates in the industry (88% in independent tests), a 60-day free trial, and niche features like event ticketing and registration forms that none of the other alternatives offer.
+It has strong deliverability in independent tests, a 30-day free trial, and niche features like event ticketing and registration forms that none of the other alternatives offer.
 Pricing starts at $12/mo billed annually.
 The downsides match what you'd expect: automation is basic, A/B testing covers subject lines only, and the editor feels dated.

 Strengths